AnotheRealitySrl/Reflectis-Documentation/docs/Reflectis/gettingstarted/firststeps.md

 [IMMAGINE]

-You can choose it from the default ones, or select it from your Ready Player Me account, click on “**Crea Avatar**”.
+You can choose it from the default ones, or select it from your Ready Player Me account, click on "**Crea Avatar**".

 [IMMAGINE]

 *You are now ready to access the virtual platform*!

-To learn the system of movement and interaction with the environment, you can consult this guide ([link] How to interact in the 3D world)
+To learn the system of movement and interaction with the environment, you can consult [this guide](../3dworld/intro).

 ## Accessing the virtual platform
 After successfully logging in you’ll be redirected to this landing page:

 [IMMAGINE]

-In this page you’ll be able to access the Reflectis Virtual platform in the following ways:
+In this page you'll be able to access the Reflectis Virtual platform in the following ways:
 - Entering the **Web application** by pressing the Web option on the left.
 - Pairing the VR headset with your account to access the virtual platform via **VR application**.

-To learn how to **pair your headset** check the [VR PAIRING] (*VR PAIRING) section.
+To learn how to **pair your headset** check the [VR Pairing](vrpairing) section.